 - Update your social security card.

 Your next step is updating your social security card.
 Not going to lie, this process is a little intimidating.
 You enter a silent room, besides the friendly voice speaking over the loud system, there are rows of chairs, many people waiting, not to mention a security guard!
 But trust me, the hardest part is checking in…and from there the process is a breeze.
 Make sure you have this application filled out and ready to go before arriving.
 For those of you who’d prefer to not have to go to the physical social security office, you can also mail the application.
 You will be required to provide an original copy of your marriage certificate to prove your name change.
-Once you have done this you should get your new card within a few weeks of your application.
+Once you have done this you should get your new card mailed to you within 1-2 weeks of your application.
 Taylor spent about 30 minutes waiting in the morning an Renee spent about 45 minutes waiting in the afternoon.
 Once it’s your turn, you’re done in 5-10 minutes.
 Bring a book or plan to check Facebook with your data plan, because there’s no free wifi during your long wait.

 How: Social Security Administration